mvlofthus/ElderScrollsLegendsFE/README.md

 ## Description
 ### Goals
-The following were requirements we set out to meet, organized by the way we accomplished these goals.
+The following were requirements we set out to meet, organized by the primary way we accomplished these goals.

-Achieved with Bootstrap (primarily CardGroup and Card componenets, and built in row-col classNames):
+Achieved with Bootstrap:
 * Show results in a card grid format with the image prominently displayed.
 * Each card displays: Image, Name, Text, Set Name, and Type.
 Additional fields are optional.
 * Use a responsive design that accommodates, at minimum, desktop and mobile.